joker1007/slides/rubykaigi2019/slides.md

 }
 ```

-frequent appearance of `flatMap` is very noisy.
+The frequent appearance of `flatMap` is very noisy.
 `{`, `}` is the same.
 indent++.